Everything you need to know to understand what happened in the skies over NYC and the eastern U.S. during and after the 9/11 terrorist attacks.

-Even if everybody know what happened on Sept.11, 2011, they most probably don’t how the US reacted to the terrorist attack, which aircraft were dispatched to secure the air space and to escort suspect civil liners, from which bases they were scrambled, and how they operated 10 years ago, in the day United States reached DEFCON 3 level.
+Even though everybody know what happened on September 11, 2011, they most probably don’t how the US reacted to the terrorist attack, which aircraft were dispatched to secure the air space and to escort suspect civil liners, from which bases they were scrambled, and how they operated on 9/11, the day United States reached DEFCON 3 level.

-Much of the information about the immediate reaction of the US NEADS (Northeast Air Defense Sector) can be found in the 9/11 Commission report, that is freely available as a .pdf on the Internet.
+Much of the information about the immediate reaction of the U.S. Air Defense can be found in the 9/11 Commission report, that is freely available as a .pdf on the Internet.
 However, the report doesn’t provide some technical details about the missions scrambled to intercept the hijacked planes nor covers what happened after the United 93 crashed in Pennsylvania.

 The NEADS, based in Rome, New York, was one of the three sectors of the famous NORAD (North American Aerospace Defense Command), based in Colorado Springs, Colorado.
 On 9/11 the NEADS could count on two QRA (Quick Reaction Alert – please note this is a UK designation) cells: one at Otis ANGB, Cape Cod, Massachussets, and the other one at Langley AFB, Hampton, in Virginia.
 As it always happens, other air bases could be called to provide air defense but they would need time to prepare, arm and scramble their planes.